Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

     3. `source.destinations[position]` must equal self.id.
     4. if tx version is known, all ext fields must be empty.
     5. Insert `self.id` in utxo set.
+       NB: `control_predicate` may or may not be present in tx.
+If it is, it may be used to index the program.

 Retirement: